 Family #13 - Houston, TX – Recipients of a $1,500 Grant (2018 Q3 Recipients)

 In the fall of 2017, this Houston family’s son was a junior in high school when he collapsed on the sidelines during a Friday night football game.
 He was placed in an ambulance and rushed to the local hospital where he was diagnosed with a severe brain bleed and had a portion of his skull removed to alleviate pressure on his brain.
 In the coming days, he would fight for his life while his mother, sister and father waited at his bedside before being airlifted to a hospital in Arkansas.
 Despite being told to “pull the plug”, his mother persisted that her son would defy the odds.
 In December, with the help of therapists, their son was able to walk out of the Arkansas hospital.
 The mother of the family underwent countless hours of training so that she could care for her son in the comfort of their northeast Texas home.
 In June, he was accepted into a rehabilitation program in Houston.
 Family members are not allowed to stay with their loved one at the rehabilitation facility overnight.
-In turn, to cut down on costs, the mother relocated five hours from the family home to a trailer park in Houston so that she could lower the cost of living and offer her son love and support during visiting hours.
+In turn, to cut down on costs, the mother relocated five hours from the family home to an RV in Houston so that she could lower the cost of living and offer her son love and support during visiting hours.
 This grant will cover many of the costs associated with his mother’s stay in Houston, such as trailer park fees, bedside meals, parking at the rehabilitation facility and gasoline for her drive to-and-from her new home and son’s bed.

 Family #12 – St. Louis, MO – Recipients of a $1,500 Grant (2018 Q3 Recipients)